Category: music

 NZ On Air & Amazon Music Seminar for Aotearoa Artists

-NZ On Air and Amazon Music are hosting a seminar at Big Fan in Auckland on Wednesday, August 27, from 5pm to 6pm.
-Chantelle Georgiou, Head of Label Relations and Marketing AU/NZ at Amazon Music, will lead the seminar, introducing…
+NZ On Air and Amazon Music are hosting a seminar in Auckland on August 27, featuring Chantelle Georgiou, to introduce Aotearoa artists to Amazon Music's resources and pitching strategies.

 -